sqlxpert/backup-events-aws/README.md

     - Backup region - _Specify a different region that you do not use much_
     - Alternate for backup region - _From quick-start Step 3_
-    - Days (from creation) to keep original backups - _Note, but do not change this for the quick-start.
+    - Days (from creation) to keep original backups - _Note, but do not change this, for the quick-start.
 With incremental backups, aim to keep the previous one
       [long enough](https://docs.aws.amazon.com/aws-backup/latest/devguide/metering-and-billing.html)
       for the next scheduled backup to complete._